mozilla-l10n/localizer-documentation/src/products/focus/testing_focus.md

 Focus for Android issues [can be filed here](https://github.com/mozilla-mobile/focus-android/issues/).<br/>
 Focus for iOS issues [can be filed here](https://github.com/mozilla-mobile/focus-ios/issues).

-Details concerning all this process are always announced on the [dev-l10n mailing list](https://lists.mozilla.org/listinfo/dev-l10n).
+Details concerning all this process are always announced on the [[l10n Discourse Channel](https://discourse.mozilla.org/c/l10n/).